percona/percona-xtradb-cluster/doc-pxc/source/manual/xtrabackup_sst.rst

 .. option:: tca

      :Description: CA file for openssl based encryption with socat.
-     :Type: Full path to CA file.
+     :Type: Full path to CRT file (.crt).

 .. option:: tcert

     :Description: PEM for openssl based encryption with socat.
-    :Type:  Full path to PEM.
+    :Type:  Full path to PEM (.pem).

 .. note::
     For tca and tcert, refer to http://www.dest-unreach.org/socat/doc/socat-openssltunnel.html for an example.
+The ``tca`` is essentially the self-signed certificate in that example, and ``tcert`` is the PEM file generated after concatenation of the key and the certificate generated earlier.
+The names of options were chosen so as to be compatible with socat's parameter' names as well as with MySQL's SSL authentication.
+For testing you can also download certificates from `launchpad <https://bazaar.launchpad.net/~percona-core/percona-xtradb-cluster/5.5/files/head:/tests/certs/>`_. **Note** that irrespective of what is shown in the example, you can use same crt and pem files on all nodes and it will work, since there is no server-client paradigm here but a cluster with homogeneous nodes.

 .. option:: encrypt

-    :Values: 0,1,2
+    :Values: 0,1,2,3
     :Default: 0
     :Match: Yes
-    :Recommended: 2

 Decides whether encryption is to be done or not, if this is zero, no
-encryption is done.
+encryption is done. ``encrypt=2`` is recommended if your nodes are
+over WAN and security constraints are higher, while ``encrypt=1``
+(Xtrabackup-based symmetric encryption) is easier to setup.

   * Xtrabackup based encryption  with ``encrypt=1``.

   * OpenSSL based encryption with ``encrypt=2``.
 Socat must be built with openSSL for encryption: ``socat -V | grep OPENSSL``.

+  * Support for SSL encryption for just the key and crt files as implemented in `Galera <http://www.codership.com/wiki/doku.php?id=ssl_support>`_ can be enabled with ``encrypt=3`` option.
+Information on this option can be found :ref:`here <galera_sst_encryption>`.

 Refer to this :ref:`document <xtrabackup_sst_encryption>` when enabling with ``encrypt=1``.